 - Students must indicate their election of the CR/NC option at the time of registration or within the time limits established for adding classes.
 The CR/NC option will not be changed to the standard grading option beyond the last day to add a class.

-Final grades are available through the MyYSU Portal.
+Final grades are available through the Penguin Portal.

 A request for a grade change must be made to the course instructor.
 Applications for grade changes must be signed by the instructor, department chair, and dean.
 All grade changes must be submitted by the dean or the instructor to the Office of Records; they will not be accepted from the student.
 After a degree has been conferred, in no case may a grade change be made for a course or courses taken while pursuing that degree.

 A student's academic record contains a complete history of his or her academic performance while earning a degree.
-Therefore, the academic record of a student who graduates may not be revised using a Grade Change Form, Repetition Form, Petition for a Late Withdrawal, or Statute of Limitations.
+Therefore, the academic record of a student who graduates may not be revised using a Grade Change Form, Recalculation Form, Petition for a Late Withdrawal, or Academic Reassessment.